CuyZ/Valinor/docs/pages/other/app-and-framework-integration.md

 builder.

 As stated in the [performance chapter], the library provides a cache implementation out of the box which can be used in any application.
-Custom cache can be used as well, as long as it is PSR-16 compliant.

 ```php
 $cache = new \CuyZ\Valinor\Cache\FileSystemCache('path/to/cache-directory');